bachelor-2014/report/v2/experiment_interaction.md

 -->

 <!--Discussion of results -->
-The experiment shows an average of about *6 seconds* in reaction time from a droplet movement detected to movement of the servo motors.
+The experiment shows an average of about **6 seconds** in reaction time from a droplet movement detected to movement of the servo motors.
 The times recorded spans from around **5 to 8 seconds**, which is somewhat stable.
-For the kind of slow droplet experiments the EvoBot is expected to handle, we do believe these times would be acceptable for experiments, but it would likely cause issues, if experiments changing more quickly are run.
+For the kind of slow droplet experiments EvoBot is expected to handle, we do believe these times would be acceptable for experiments, but it would likely cause issues, if experiments changing more quickly are run.